evanaze/evanazevedo.com/content/post/ds-transition-wk1/index.md

 - **Authenticity** - what you're doing reflects your core values.
 - **Relatedness** - what you do involves cooperation and feeling a part of a community.

-Just by virtue of circling back to this career path after starting to make headway as a software engineer makes me believe that there I see aspects of competence, authenticity, and relatedness in this field.
-Indeed, this field is huge and is one I would like to get better at, reflects my core value of life-long learning, and has a vibrant community online.
-As I explore this field more I'm sure I'll be able to update those, but for now I feel like I have sufficient intrinsic motivation to pursue it.
+Having circled back to this career path after starting to make headway as a software engineer makes me believe that there I see aspects of competence, authenticity, and relatedness in this field.
+Indeed, this field is huge and is one I would like to get better at, reflects my core value of lifelong learning, and has a vibrant community online.
+As I explore this field more I'm sure I'll be able to update those, but for now, I feel like I have sufficient intrinsic motivation to pursue it.

 #### Just do it!